Introduction to GKE on Bare Metal

 streamline the creation of clusters.
 The command can automatically set up

-the necessary Google service accounts and APIs you need for Anthos clusters on bare metal,
+the necessary Google service accounts and APIs you need for GKE on Bare Metal,

 and we'll use those automated services in this quickstart.